ibm-messaging/mq-helm/charts/ibm-mq/README.md

 * Interactive: ```manualAcceptance=true ../../samples/genericresources/rollingupdate/demoRollingUpdate.sh myhelmdeployment-ibm-mq mq```
 * Automated: ```manualAcceptance=false ../../samples/genericresources/rollingupdate/demoRollingUpdate.sh myhelmdeployment-ibm-mq mq```

-> **Warning**: The `sample script` deletes Pods and there are many situtations where this can cause an extended downtime or the queue manager becomes unavailable.
+> **Warning**: The `sample script` deletes Pods and there are many situations where this can cause an extended downtime or the queue manager becomes unavailable.
 The rolling update `sample script` may need extensive changes to meet your production cloud requirements.

 ### Uninstalling the Chart